Women’s Soccer in the USA: The College Way

 in the United States.
 A Junior College program lasts 2 years and if a student shows outstanding performance both athletically and academically, they can transfer to a 4-year university in the NCAA or NAIA to complete their bachelor’s degree.
 This route is ideal for those who did not initially meet the admission requirements of a 4-year college or university.

-Many of our clients have started in Junior College and their performance has led to offers from NCAA Division 1 colleges.
+Many of our clients have started at Junior College and their achievements have led to offers from NCAA Division 1 colleges.

 Amelie Wittenkamp